-Sedgwick County Fire District 1 submitted one new project for the 2022-2026 CIP, Fire District storage facility.
+Sedgwick County Fire District 1 submitted one new project for the 2022-2026 CIP, Fire District storage facility, which was placed on the Watch List.
 Their existing project, Fire Station 37 Relocation, remains on the Watch List.

 The total capital spending budget for 2022 is \$44,851,064, an increase of \$22.6 million from the 2021 capital budget.
 The 2022-2026 program continues to support the County's commitment to maintain and improve its facilities and infrastructure including roads, bridges, and drainage.